sarahmclo/slidles/README.md

 ![Mock-Up](docs/slidles-mockup.webp)

 Welcome to Slidles, a vibrant puzzle game designed to keep your brain engaged with quick, satisfying challenges.
-Slidles combines the classic sliding tile puzzle with a fresh, minimalist design, allowing for cleann and easy navigation to solve our simple puzzles.
-Escape the complexity of modern digital life fro a few minutes with our bright, eye-catching graphics and clean, intuitive interface.
+Slidles combines the classic sliding tile puzzle with a fresh, minimalist design, allowing for clean and easy navigation to solve our simple puzzles.
+Escape the complexity of modern digital life for a few minutes with our bright, eye-catching graphics and clean, intuitive interface.
 Slidles offers a refreshing experience for players of all ages.
 Each puzzle is engaging and rewarding, ensuring fun for both novice and seasoned puzzlers.
 Happy Sliding!

 [View Slidles Live Here](https://sarahmclo.github.io/slidles/)